-In 2016, Brad hiked the 2,600-mile Pacific Crest Trail between April and October and solidified a life committed to exploring outdoors.
+In 2016, Brad hiked the 2,600-mile Pacific Crest Trail between April and October and solidified a life committed to exploring the outdoors.

 Brad has been working with PlanetWare since 2016, just after completing his thru-hike of the Pacific Crest Trail.
-He has enjoyed reporting on a wide variety of places across the country for PlanetWare, with a heavy focus on California, Oregon, and Washington.
+He has enjoyed reporting on a wide variety of places across the country for PlanetWare, with a focus on California, Oregon, and Washington.
 In 2021 and 2022, Brad spent an entire year traveling through these three states for PlanetWare, staying in a combination of Airbnbs, hotel rooms, and 100+ nights in his "carpartment."

 More of Brad's articles and photography can be seen in local newspapers, regional magazines, and other online publications.
 Brad is also an avid photographer and live storytelling performer.
 You can see some of Brad's other writing work and photography, and connect with him, at www.BradLaneWriting.com

-I've spent many months over the past three years traveling along the trails and roads of California, including 6 months from fall 2021 to spring 2022.
+I've spent many months over the past few years traveling along the trails and roads of California, including 6 months from fall 2021 to spring 2022.
 While I've managed to check off a lot on my bucket list (see: Monterey, Mount Shasta, Big Sur, San Clemente & Santa Cruz), I'm constantly humbled by the amount of adventure available in one state.

 Southern California Articles:

 - Top-Rated Attractions & Things to Do in Santa Monica

 - Top-Rated Attractions & Things to Do in Laguna Beach

 - Top-Rated Attractions & Things to Do in Huntington Beach